rickhull/mruby_tools/README.md

 Two primary modes of operation are supported:

 1. ruby code is injected into a C wrapper which is then compiled.
-The ruby code is interpreted every time the resulting binary is executed
+The ruby code is **interpreted** every time the resulting binary is executed.

-2. ruby code is interpreted into bytecode, and the bytecode is injected into a C wrapper which is then compiled.
+2. ruby code is first interpreted into **bytecode**, and the bytecode is injected into a C wrapper which is then compiled.
 This means a faster runtime as the code interpretation is not performed at runtime.